Roselyn House School and The RHISE Service

 Remember also that text, music and other content on the internet are copyright works.
 Staff should not download or e-mail such content to others unless certain that the owner of such works allows this.

 The School has published relevant information on its own intranet for the use of all staff.
+We have a dedicated Office 365 Sharepoint utilised as a source of information, accessible to the staff group.

 All such information is regarded as confidential to the School and may not be reproduced electronically or otherwise for the purposes of passing it to any individual not directly employed by the School.
 Any exceptions to this must be authorised by Mr D Somers or the Headteacher, Deputy Headteacher or School Business Manager.